SantiagoMartinezHernandez/CVAI/README.md

 Advanced neural networks | cl5 | slides 5
 Work with the minimum: Transfer learning and Tiny ML | Cl6 | slides 6 Further steps | No colab | Slides 7

+## FAQ

+* Are the contents of the course free?

+> Yes, everything on this course is openSource and you can use it on your own projects and courses, as long as the correspondent credits are given

+* Are there recordings of the sessions?

+> Ideally, yes but it depends on the quality of audio and video of the auditorium and subsequent storage of the recordings.
+If this is an available option you will find links to them on the repository

+*  I found an error and/or I would love to contribute

+> I am not an expert since I have learned this topics fairly recently, I will try to update this course with the most relevant state of the art technology, but any help is always welcome

+## Special Thanks

+This project have only been possible thanks to the University of the Andes, the student initative Robocol, and all the OpenSource community for resources and ideas.